 This may sound like a strange question, but we actually hear this one or a version of it – hanging out on school grounds when the school is closed, etc. – quite a bit.

 The issue is trespassing and like any other misconduct at school that happens to violate the law, school officials have a number of options.
 You could face consequences through the school alone like detention or suspension.
 Otherwise, the matter could be referred to juvenile court where the student would have to appear before a judge.
 For a first-time offender of a minor offense like trespassing, diversion may be offered giving the student the opportunity to avoid a juvenile record so long as the requirements of the program are successfully completed.
 Beware of where trespassing tickets are frequently handed out – at parks (after hours), train tracks, abandoned buildings (just because they are abandoned doesn’t mean they are open to the public) and private property where the person didn’t see the “No Trespassing” sign.

 When can my phone be taken and searched?

 All schools have “acceptable use policies” (AUPs) that provide the rules for cell phones and all other electronic devices on campus.
 These should be outlined in detail in your student handbook.
 Know the rules so that you can avoid violating them and having to face consequences.
 Also, if you believe a teacher or another school official is going too far by searching your phone or other device, you can stand up for your rights by bringing it to your parents’ attention and requesting a meeting with school officials to further discuss.
-Generally, a teacher or another school administrator can take your phone if the rules for possession have been violated.
-Searches of students’ phones should only happen if there is at least reasonable suspicion that a crime or school rule has been violated.
+Generally, a teacher or another school administrator can take your phone if the rules for possession have been violated. easy narrative essay topics should only happen if there is at least reasonable suspicion that a crime or school rule has been violated.

 Can I be drug tested without consent?